Turtle Swollen Eyes? Try These Home Remedies!

 Follow the below steps to prepare a carrot soak for your turtle,

-• Pour water into a pot and put it on the stove for boiling.
+• Pour water into a pot and put it on the stove to boil.

 • Take two medium carrots.